-AUT is the only New Zealand university that teaches advertising creativity specifically and at degree level.
-We work closely with the advertising industry, and regularly invite guest speakers from leading advertising agencies and client companies like TVNZ, Spark, MediaWorks, Saatchi & Saatchi, DDB, Colenso BBDO, FCB New Zealand and Film Construction.
+We work closely with the advertising industry, and you learn from guest speakers from leading advertising agencies and client companies like Google, TVNZ, Spark, MediaWorks, Saatchi & Saatchi, DDB, Colenso BBDO, FCB New Zealand and Film Construction.

 The first year of the Bachelor of Communication Studies is common to all students, and gives you an overview of the field of communication studies.